-Imagine you were looking for a dog that was SUPER smart, EASY to train and Loyal to a fault.
-If these where the three traits that were most important for you, you’d probably take a really hard look at perhaps adopting an Australian Shepherd or a Labrador Retriever.
-But what if you combined the two, into one dog?
+Imagine you were looking for a dog that was SUPER smart, EASY to train, and Loyal to a fault.
+If these were your three essential traits, you’d probably look sternly at adopting an Australian Shepherd or a Labrador Retriever.
+But what if you combined the two into one dog?

-Is yet another example of a new trend that is going on within the “dog breeding” world where responsible dog breeders are choosing to “mix and match” some of the more common and popular dog breeds out there with each other.
+The Aussiedor is yet another example of a new trend in the “dog breeding” community where responsible dog breeders are choosing to “mix and match” some of the more common and popular dog breeds out there with each other.

-Of combining these different dog breeds isn’t to simply “have fun” and see what you can get, it’s to attempt to help certain breeds which over time have been “over breed” to the point where breed is becoming pretty “unhealthy” as a whole.
+Combining these different dog breeds isn’t simply to “have fun” and see what you can get; it’s to attempt to help specific species that, over time, have been “bred” to the point where the breed is becoming pretty “unhealthy” as a whole.
+Commonly referred to…

 But this doesn’t mean…

-That an Aussiedor is automatically going to be the right “type” of dog for you.
-This is why in this article, we wanted to take a moment and describe some of the pros and cons of owning a Aussiedor so that by the time your done reading our article you may have a better idea if this particular dog breed will be right for you.
+An Aussiedor will automatically be the right “type” of dog for you.
+This is why, in this article, we wanted to take a moment and describe some of the pros and cons of owning an Aussiedor so that by the time you’re done reading our article, you may have a better idea if this particular dog breed will be right for you.
 So, without further ado, let’s dive right into it.

 Country of Origin: Unknown